learnk8s/learnk8s.io/src/requests-limits/content.md

 Notice how your application has 256MB of memory guaranteed, but it can grow up until 1GB of memory.

-After that it is stopped or throttled by Kubernetes.
+After that, it is stopped or throttled by Kubernetes.

 ![Requests and limits constraints](assets/requests-vs-limits.svg)

-Setting limits is useful to stop over committing resources and protect other deployments from resource starvation.
+Setting limits is useful to stop over-committing resources and protect other deployments from resource starvation.

 You might want to prevent a single rogue app from using all resources available and leaving only breadcrumbs to the rest of the cluster.